-variety of young adolescent learners: Students in your class who may require different strategies or support.
-These young adolescents include but are not limited to students with IEPs or 504 plans, English learners, struggling readers, underperforming students or those with gaps in academic knowledge, and/or gifted students.
+variety of learners: Students in your class who may require different strategies or support.
+These students include, but are not limited to, students with IEPs or 504 plans, English learners, struggling readers, underperforming students or those with gaps in academic knowledge, and/or gifted students.

-Appendix: Academic Language
+Appendix A: Academic Language